AswinRam4433/SplitEasy/README.md

 - **Payment Handling:** Record payments made to settle expenses, including various payment modes such as Cash, Bank Transfer, and UPI.
 - **Group Management:** Organize users into groups to simplify the management of group expenses.
 - **API Testing:** Endpoints have been thoroughly tested using Postman to ensure correctness and reliability.
+- **In-Memory Data Storage:** The application does not use a database; all data is stored in memory and will only persist while the server is running.
 - **Issues Tracking:** Issues encountered during development have been added and tagged for ease of development.

 ### Development and Testing